window with plants, hanging crystal & spiral art

 why work with me?

-If you value self-awareness & cultivating a peaceful mind & body, we might be a good fit.
+If you value self-awareness & cultivating your freedom of self-expression, we might be a good fit.

 My style as a psychotherapist is not to follow strict protocols, but to customize my therapy modalities to you & your needs…collaboration is key!